Rothamsted/knetminer/common/client/src/main/webapp/html/GeneMap/docs/behaviour.md

  In any case, zooming in usually fixes any layout problems because there will eventually be enough space to display all labels in one column.

- After any clustering as been applied, the label positions are recalculated using labella again.
+ After any clustering has been applied, the label positions are recalculated using labella again.

 ##### Draw (with animation)
 Once the label positions have been calculated, they are drawn to screen using the [d3](d3js.org) library